Hillsboro Dog Bite Lawyers

 Your lawyer may also be able to file a claim for negligence if your lawyer can prove negligence contributed to the attack.
 For example, if the attack happened in a park, public property or somewhere else besides the owner’s property, and the dog was not on a leash, the owner would be in violation of Washington County law.
 Dogs must be restrained by a leash that is a maximum of seven feet in length and under the control of someone who can physically handle the dog.

 Rizk Law has the resources to launch a thorough investigation of your situation to gather evidence and determine the laws and legal theories that may apply.
 For nearly two decades, we have been representing injury victims in Oregon and have helped them obtain compensation.
-Those who hire attorneys often recover more compensation than those who do not.
+Those who hire a dog bite attorney in Hillsboro, Oregon often recover more compensation than those who do not.

 Call Rizk Law at: 503.245.5677 to learn more.